Bret Weinstein: Evergreen State College

-Evergreen State College Day of Absence
+"Day of Absence"

 In March 2017, Weinstein wrote a letter to Evergreen faculty in which he objected to a suggestion pertaining to the college's decades-old tradition of observing a "Day of Absence", during which ethnic minority students and faculty would voluntarily stay away from campus to highlight their contributions to the college.
 An administrator had suggested that for that year white participants stay off campus, and were invited to attend an off-campus program on race issues.
 Weinstein wrote that the change established a dangerous precedent:

 The event organizers responded that participation was voluntary and that the event did not imply that all white people should leave.
 The Washington Post reported that racial tensions had been simmering at Evergreen throughout 2017.

 In May 2017, student protests disrupted the campus and called for a number of changes to the college.
-The protests involved allegations of racism, intolerance and threats; brought national attention to Evergreen; and sparked further debate about free speech on college campuses.
+The protests involved allegations of racism, intolerance and threats; brought national attention to Evergreen; and sparked further debate about freedom of speech on college campuses.
 During the protests, protesters entered one of Weinstein's classes (which he had held in a public park) and confronted him, loudly accusing him of racism, demanding that he resign, and forcing the class to break up.
 Weinstein was advised by the Chief of Campus Police to temporarily stay away from campus for his safety.

 Weinstein and his wife, Heather Heying, brought a lawsuit against the school, alleging that the college's president had not asked campus police to quell student protesters.
 Weinstein also said that campus police had told him that they could not protect him, and that they had encouraged him to stay off campus.
 Instead, Weinstein held his biology class that day in a public park.
 A settlement was reached in September 2017 in which Weinstein and Heying resigned and received $250,000 each, after having sought $3.8 million in damages.